priyankaganesha/Bulldog-Eats-Mobile/README.md

 # Bulldog Eats

-Flutter application to connect hungry college students with excess food at campus events.
+An ongoing student led project that intends to reduce food waste by notifying users of free excess food on the Bellevue College campus.